arturopala/make-it-g8/src/main/resources/g8-build-template/README.md

 A [Giter8](http://www.foundweekends.org/giter8/) template for creating $templateDescription$

-To create a new project:
+To create a new project based on the template:
 ==

 * Install g8 commandline tool (http://www.foundweekends.org/giter8/setup.html)
 * Go to the directory where you want to create the template
 * Decide your service name (the hardest part :))
-* To create a generic microservice run the command
+* Run the command

     `g8 {GITHUB_USER}/$templateName$ $g8CommandLineArgs$`

-* The new project folder will be created
-* Change working directory to the new one
-* Init git repo and do initial commit
+and then

+    cd $testTemplateName$
+    $beforeTest$

 * Test generated project using command

     `$testCommand$`

-To test the template itself
+How to test the template and generate an example project ==

+* Run `./test.sh`

+An example project will be then created and tested in `$testTargetFolder$/$templateName$`

+How to modify the template?
 ==

-* Run `./test.sh`

-Temporary services will be then created and tested in `target/sandbox/$templateName$`

-Template content
+Change the template sources blindly, be careful about placeholders and run `./test.sh` to validate the changes or ...

+Run `./test.sh`, go to `$testTargetFolder$`, change the generated example project, build and test it running `$testCommand$`, and finally run `./update-g8.sh` to port changes back to the template.

+What is in the template?
 ==

 Assuming the command above